Hope on the Homefront Program

 DID YOU KNOW?

-- 40% - Nearly half of our students qualify for free & reduced lunch
+- 31% - Nearly one third of our students qualify for free & reduced lunch

 - 400 - The number of packs filled with food and sent home each week with our students [CdA Backpack Program]